Blog Articles

 Use Case: What is the 7-day moving average shipping cost per order per day over the last 30 days?

-Why it’s valuable: You don’t just track how much you spend on shipping each day, you identify consistent trends in fulfillment cost efficiency, which helps reduce waste, negotiate better carrier rates, and protect margins.
+Why it’s valuable: It doesn't just track how much was spent on shipping each day, but identifies consistent trends in fulfillment cost efficiency, which helps reduce waste, negotiate better carrier rates, and protect margins.

-Why it requires a window function: You apply a moving average across a 7-day window to smooth out spikes caused by heavy shipping days or bulk fulfillment.
+Why it requires a window function: It applies a moving average across a 7-day window to smooth out spikes caused by heavy shipping days or bulk fulfillment.
 This requires a Moving Average OVER (ORDER BY day ROWS BETWEEN 6 PRECEDING AND CURRENT ROW) window function.

 How it works with Chata.ai: